walking-waffle/Reordering-Research/generate/README.md

-# Graph Reordering - BFS Ordering
+# Graph Generator with NetworkX in Python
 A Python-based random graph generator built with NetworkX.
 This tool can generate several graph models, optionally assign random edge weights, export graphs as __**edge lists**__, and visualize small graphs.

 Supported graph models: